misurida/eg-elements/README.md

 # Home

-EG Elements is a Vuejs components libraries.
-It contains UI Components, CSS, and helpers that you can use individually or import as a toolbox pack.
+EG Elements is a vuejs library of modular and easily customizable interface components.

 ## Installation